Weapons Offenses in Gainesville, FL

 This largely depends on the type of charge and the corresponding state laws.
 In Florida, the most common weapons charges, and their associated penalties, are:

-- Unlicensed Carrying of a Concealed Firearm-third-degree felony carrying charges of up to 5 years in prison, up to 5 years of probation, and a maximum of $5,000 in fines.
+Third-degree felony carrying charges of up to 5 years in prison, up to 5 years of probation, and a maximum of $5,000 in fines.
 This does not apply to a person who is licensed to carry a concealed firearm in Florida or in a state with which Florida has a reciprocity agreement.

-- Possession or Discharging of a Firearm on School Property-third-degree felony carrying charges of up to 5 years in prison, up to 5 years of probation, and a maximum of $5,000 in fines.
+Third-degree felony carrying charges of up to 5 years in prison, up to 5 years of probation, and a maximum of $5,000 in fines.

-- Possession of a Firearm by a Convicted Felon-punishable by up to 15 years in prison, up to 15 years of probation, and a maximum of $10,000 in fines.
+Punishable by up to 15 years in prison, up to 15 years of probation, and a maximum of $10,000 in fines.

-- Giving a Minor Under 16 Years of Age Access to a Loaded Firearm-second-degree misdemeanor carrying charges of up to 60 days in jail and a maximum of $500 in fines.
+Second-degree misdemeanor carrying charges of up to 60 days in jail and a maximum of $500 in fines.

 What is the 10-20-Life Law and how might that apply?